-When drivers turn 25, they move out of the highest-risk age category, resulting in a substantial decrease in car insurance rates.
-A 25-year-old with a clean driving record and no traffic tickets typically pays $1,529 more than for a full coverage policy than they did at age 20.
+Once a driver turns 25, they move out of the highest-risk age category, resulting in a significant reduction in their car insurance rates.
+With a good driving record, a 25-year-old pays $1,529 more than for a full coverage policy compared to what they paid at age 20.

 Cheapest car insurance for 25-year-olds in Missouri

-An average 25-year-old driver in Missouri pays $2,447 per year for full coverage car insurance.
-The chart below shows the average rates for full coverage from major insurance companies in Missouri for male and female drivers at age 25.
+In Missouri, a 25-year-old driver spends $2,447 annually on full coverage car insurance.
+Below, see the average full coverage rates from major insurance providers in Missouri for 25-year-old male and female drivers.

 Company25-year-old female25-year-old male